Riding a bike is a great way to connect with the Transport Canberra network using Bike & Ride.

 Please report any damage or faulty operation of the rack immediately to the bus driver.

-Bikes can be carried on light rail and must board through either of the double doors, which are clearly marked with a bicycle image.
-All bikes must be placed into the allocated bicycle rack which is clearly marked on the LRV floor.
+Bikes can be carried on light rail and must board through either of the double doors, which are marked with a bicycle image.
+All bikes must be placed into the allocated bicycle rack which is marked on the light rail floor.
 The racks are designed to accommodate two-wheel, single-seat bikes.
 A maximum of four bike racks are available and cannot be reserved, spaces are on a first come first served basis.

 For more on bicycle access for light rail, download the CMET Bicycle Access brochure.